CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 ~~BUG: Coming from an empty localstorage/indexedDB does not work.~~ fixed ~~BUG: On first load of homepage component, rules are not there, only by switching on/off they appear.~~ done, a bit ugly but works.
-WEIRD: Sidebar do not have a fixed enough width, makes it jump around on load when long titles are there ~~BUG: On first load of a rule page, content is not properly scrolled to according to anchor.~~ ugly fix, but it works.
+~~BUG: On first load of a rule page, content is not properly scrolled to according to anchor. ugly fix, but it works.~~

 # Todo long term:
 See [Reseach](useful-things-research.md).